An elementary illustrated introduction to simplicial sets: Simplicial sets and morphisms

 Roughly speaking, degenerate simplices are simplices that don't have the ``correct'' number of dimensions.
 A degenerate $3$-simplex might be realized geometrically as a $2$-dimensional, $1$-dimensional, or $0$-dimensional object.
 Geometrically, degenerate simplices are ``hidden''; thus the clearest approach to dealing with them lies in the combinatorial notation we have been developing all along.

 The key both to the idea and to the notation is in allowing vertices to repeat.
 The natural way to label $\pi(|\Delta^2|)=\pi([0,1,2])$ in our example is as $[0,1,1]$, reflecting where the vertices of $|\Delta^2|$ go under the map.
 This violates our earlier principle that simplices in complexes should be written $[v_0,\ldots,v_n]$ with the $v_i$ distinct vertices written in order, but sometimes in mathematics we need a new, more general principle.
 For degenerate simplices, we'll keep the orderings but dispense with the uniqueness.
-Thus, officially, a \emph{degenerate} simplex is a $[v_{i_0},\ldots, v_{i_n}]$ for which the $v_{i_j}$ are \emph{not} all distinct.
+Thus, officially, a \emph{degenerate} simplex is a $[v_{i_0},\ldots, v_{i_n}]$ for which the $v_{i_j}$ are \emph{not} all distinct, though we do still require $i_k\leq i_\ell$ if $k<\ell$.

 \begin{example} How many $1$-simplices, including degenerate ones, are lurking within the elementary $2$-simplex $[0,1,2]$?
-A one simplex is still written $[a,b]$, with $a\leq b$, but now repetition is allowed.
+A $1$-simplex is still written $[a,b]$, with $a\leq b$, but now repetition is allowed.
 The answer is six: $[0,1]$, $[0,2]$, $[1,2]$, $[0,0]$, $[1,1]$, and $[2,2]$.
 See the middle picture in Figure \ref{F: fig10}.

 Similarly, within $|\Delta^2|=[0,1,2]$ there are now three kinds of $2$-simplices.
 We have the nondegenerate $[0,1,2]$, the $2$-simplices that degenerate to $1$-dimension such as $[0,1,1]$ and $[0,0,2]$, and we have the $2$-simplices that degenerate to $0$-dimensions such as $[0,0,0]$ and $[2,2,2]$. \end{example}